Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: INTRODUCTION

-There are different traffic classification approaches naming port-based, signature-based (also known as deep packet inspection (DPI)), feature-based, and host behavior-based.
-A port number based approach is simple to implement and very efficient in large networks.
-However, some applications may not have different ports.
-DPI based methods have several drawbacks, including significant complexity and processing load, difficult to implement on proprietary protocols, and are not applicable to encrypted traffics.
+Different traffic classification approaches are port-based, deep packet inspection (DPI), feature-based, and host behavior-based.
+A port-number based approach is simple to implement and very efficient in large networks.
+However, some applications may not have distinct ports.
+DPI-based methods have several drawbacks, including significant complexity and processing load, difficulty to implement on proprietary protocols, and are not applicable to encrypted traffics.
 Statistical and behavioral-based techniques are essential techniques for machine learning that identify traffic by utilizing a collection of specific features of the traffic flows [5].
-Network traffic has statistical features (such as flow period distribution, packet inter-arrival time, and packet lengths) that are special to certain types of applications and make the distinction between different reference applications.
-In this paper, we use a supervised learning approach for prediction learning from a set of known features [6].

-A supervised learning-based classification algorithm generates a function $f$, the classification algorithm, which is capable of associating some input data, typically a vector $x$ of numerical characteristics $x_i$ named features, with an output value $c$, the class name, taken from a list $C$ of possibilities.
-The machine learning algorithm requires some samples of already classified data, the training set (i.e., a set of pairs $(\Vec{x}, c)$) from which it learns how to identify new data, to construct such a mapping feature that can be arbitrarily complex.

-In this paper, we present an end-to-end approach using neural networks for encrypted traffic classification.
-We employ two supervised learning based classification algorithms, most used for traffic classification research, namely multi-layer perceptron (MLP) and recurrent neural network (RNN).
-MLP is employed as a learning method, and instantaneously learns features specifically from raw traffic at the first step.
-Traffic classification is discovered layer by layer, and elevated-level characteristics are like the activation function input.
-In the second step, if the MLP does not identify the traffic classes, we present RNN to discover the labels.
-The technique is the end-to-end approach, widely utilized in technologies of deep learning.
-It could also gain knowledge, especially the nonlinear relationship among the raw traffic input and the predicted performance label, rather than splitting a sophisticated issue into the meta-problems.